manishrana7/icet-manish/doc/userguide/source/basic/run_monte_carlo.rst

 (SGC) ensemble.
 To this end, we set up a :ref:`SGC ensemble object <sgc>` object and loop over both temperatures and chemical potential differences.

+We carry out a rather long MC run, anticipating that the analysis will only include the latter part of the simulation after equilibration.
-After a shorter equilibration run, we carry out a longer production run.
-Prior the latter we reset the data container (which clears the data collection and resets the MC trial cycle counter) and the production run has finished the results are written to file (in the form of a :ref:`DataContainer
-<data_container>` object).
-The latter will be used in the next step to analyze
+After the run the results are written to file (in the form of a :ref:`DataContainer <data_container>` object).
+The latter will be used in the next step to analyze the runs.
-the runs.
 Note that the ensemble object is only initialized once for each temperature.
 Thereby the configuration evolves gradually and the period needed for equilibration is shortened.

 .. literalinclude:: ../../../../tutorial/basic/5_run_monte_carlo.py
    :start-after: # step 2